atulsharma0071/iswc2025/readme.md

 ## Dataset Information

 The script symbol images are sourced from the [IVC2TYC repository](https://github.com/oohalakkadi/ivc2tyc/tree/main/datasets) by [oohalakkadi](https://github.com/oohalakkadi).
+For Citing this work use this citation:
+Atul Sharma and Shubhajit Roy Chowdhury.
+2026.
+A Distributed Knowledge Graph Architecture for Cross-Domain Script Analysis: Towards Deciphering Indus Valley.
+In Companion Proceedings of the 27th International Conference on Distributed Computing and Networking (ICDCN Companion '26).
+Association for Computing Machinery, New York, NY, USA, 14–15. https://doi.org/10.1145/3737611.3776957

 ### Getting the Dataset
 Clone the entire repository